Using File Specs

 Examples

-The following examples can help you get started using File Specs.
+The following examples can help you get started with File Specs.

 Example 1

-Download all files located under the all-my-frogs directory in the my-local-repo repository to the froggy directory.
+Download all files from the all-my-frogs/ directory in the my-local-repo repository to the local froggy/ directory.

 {